I have now completed my training as a mediator. What now?

 Like any training course, successful completion and accreditation is the first step to a new career and the business of personal practice development starts now.

-The Civil Mediation Council currently require newly qualified mediators to undertake 3 observations.
-Observations are not normally offered as part of the training course so many trainees struggle to find willing mediators to observe which does cause frustration.
+The Civil Mediation Council currently require newly qualified mediators to undertake observations.
+Observations are not normally offered as part of the training course.

 Clerksroom Mediation is a mediation administration company.
 We provide administration services for parties wishing to engage a mediator and we deal with all of the logistics and arrangements from initial enquiry to completion.
 We act as agents for the mediator once the parties have agreed the nomination of a mediator.
 We do not charge mediators any fees.